abhisomala/OpenSight_GDGChallenge_2026/README.md

 ### What makes it different

+Existing tools like NVDA and JAWS read interfaces linearly and have no awareness of context between tasks.
+Apple VoiceOver is mobile-first and does not navigate desktop web flows autonomously.
+Even ChatGPT and general voice assistants cannot open a browser, navigate search results, and carry context from one query into the next without being told every step explicitly.

+OpenSight does all of this with a single spoken sentence per step.

 **Cross-agent memory:** After a research query, OpenSight automatically carries that context into a follow-up shopping search.
 The user says *"find me a supplement for that"* and OpenSight already knows what "that" is.
+No existing screen reader or voice assistant does this.

 **Live page awareness:** When a product page opens, OpenSight scrapes it in real time.
 Asking *"what are the ingredients"* returns the actual ingredient list from the open page, not a generic web search.